jp morgan vs charles schwab

 J.P.
 Morgan Investing:

 J.P.
-Morgan Investing uses the same website that Chase Bank customers use.
-Brokerage accounts appear in a discrete section.
+Morgan Investing uses the same website as Chase Bank.
+Brokerage accounts appear in a separate section of the site.

 JP Morgan vs Schwab

-The order ticket for self-directed accounts only has 4 trade types (market, limit, stop, and stop limit).
+The order ticket for self-directed accounts supports only four order types: market, limit, stop, and stop limit.

 Schwab: